Where to Discuss?

 Color Scale

-I’m using Google Material Color as usual.
+I’m using Google Material Color scales as usual.

 Sheet Tab Colorizer: GMC Color Scale